I get immense satisfaction from watching my students develop

 Debbie Lunt took over the Kumon Formby Study Centre in April 2001.
 Two years later she took over the reins of the neighbouring Kumon Southport Study Centre as well.

-We caught up with Debbie as she reflects upon her 15 years with Kumon and the many more to come.
+We caught up with Debbie as she reflects upon almost two decades with Kumon and the many more to come.

 "I first became involved with the Formby Study Centre as a parent.
 My children were both Kumon students from the age of seven and four and studied both the maths and English programmes.
 It was watching their development of excellent study skills and their increasing confidence that first made me think about becoming an Instructor.

 "Deciding to become a Kumon Instructor was definitely a big risk for me as it was a huge step away from my then role as an Environmental Health Officer, specialising in acoustics.
 I was used to being one of the 'bad guys', telling people what they can't do and placing limits on their growth, but as an Instructor I became one of the 'good guys'; and that's what I love about the role, breaking down those barriers students may have up for themselves and watching them blossom."

 Recalling what it was like running her centre back in the early days she reminisced about how all the reporting and centre administration was completed on paper, and with email and mobile phones a novelty, communication with parents was certainly more limited.